Binomial Generalized Linear Models: Caesarian Birth Study

 It is good practice to understand the data structure we have.
 From the above tibble we can see that we have 7 observations of 5 variables.
 The benefit of tibbles is that we can see what class each variable has. noplan, factor, and antib have the class factor. size and Infect_count have the class double (numeric).

-Look at a description of the structure of caesar and the coding scheme of each variable of type “factor” using the function contrasts().
+Look at a description of the structure of caesar and the coding scheme of each variable of type “factor” using the function stats::contrasts().

 Code